subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 ### Distribution VM
-This virtual machine for the distribution has an implementation for a BGP peering router along with flow objectives abstraction module for an OVS 2-Table reference pipeline available with OpenDaylight (based of Lithium).
-This distribution also has implementation of flow objectives driver for the Novi Flow Open Flow switch.
+This virtual machine for the distribution has an implementation for a BGP peering router bundled with OpenDaylight (based of Lithium).
+This distribution also has implementation of flow objectives driver for the OVS 2-Table reference pipleine and the Novi Flow Open Flow switch.
 To start using the Open Daylight Distribution of Atrium Release 2015/A, download the distribution VM (Atrium_ODL_2016_A.ova) from here: size ~ 3GB

 [link for google drive](link for google drive)